Validator Tools for Ethereum validator operators.

 MaxEB, payouts and state in one view

-• Scheduled top-ups and payout rules that route partial withdrawals with tagging, audit logs and sensible ceilings.
+• Scheduled top-ups and payout rules that route partial withdrawals with tagging, audit logs and ceilings for operators, solo stakers and delegators.

-• High-throughput withdrawal scanning, explorer-style widgets and JSON/CSV export across Lighthouse, Teku, Prysm, Nimbus, Lodestar.
+• High-throughput withdrawal scanning and export across Lighthouse, Teku, Prysm, Nimbus and Lodestar, plus explorer-style widgets and JSON/CSV outputs.

-Short, practical answers to how Validator Tools fits into your validator workflow, how it interacts with your signing setup, and what to expect around exits, partial withdrawals and consolidations.
+Short, practical answers on how Validator Tools fits into your validator workflow, how it interacts with your signing setup, and what to expect around exits, partial withdrawals and consolidations for 32+ ETH stakers and larger operators.

 Setup Footprint & networks